-Graeme Fearon is special counsel in Moulis Legal’s Brisbane office, providing strategic insight and expert knowledge to the firm’s cross-border, commercial, and intellectual property teams.
+Graeme Fearon is special counsel in Moulis Legal’s Brisbane office, providing strategic insight and expert international knowledge to the firm’s commercial and technology teams.
+Clients appreciate Graeme’s hands-on and practical approach in providing strategic advice on the intellectual and technological assets which are the cornerstone of their businesses.

 Lego has taken action in the United States of America to prevent sales of an ‘irresponsible’ customisation kit for making real guns resemble children’s toys.